mariorod98/ObsidianVault/Other files/Interview questions.md

 ### What projects have you done related to this position?

-When I was studying Computer Science I chose the Artificial Intelligence specialization where I learned about pathfinding, multiagent systems, machine learning, genetic algorithms and other AI techniques.
+When I was studying Computer Science I chose the Artificial Intelligence specialization where I learned multiple techniques such as multi agent systems, machine learning and genetic algorithms.
+I know the theory and basis of all these techniques and I have developed projects for some of them.

-For example, in my portfolio I have a project of an generic agent that tries to solve as much levels as possible from a minigame about mining and collecting gems.

 Currently, I am working on multiple projects with a focus on new AI techniques.
 For example, I am implementing the Wave Function Collapse algorithm to procedurally generate an hexagonal grid world.
 I am also making a stealth game with enemy agents that have the basic behaviour of these types of enemies: patrolling, searching for the player, communicating between agents, etc.